lyubenov1/Techie/README.md

 3. **Populate Tables with Initial Data:** Execute the `data.sql` file located in the `src/main/resources` directory of the project.
 This will populate the tables with essential data.

 4. **Start the Application:** Now that the tables are created and populated, you can launch the application again.
-Additional data will be populated during startup using `@PostConstruct` methods.
+Additional data will be populated during startup using `@PostConstruct` methods (takes about 17 seconds).

 That's it!